pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

             auto_wrap_policy=t5_auto_wrap_policy,
             mixed_precision=bfSixteen)

-In our experiments, we have observed up to 4x speed up by using BFloat16 for training.
+In our experiments, we have observed up to 4x speed up by using BFloat16 for training and memory reduction of approximately 30% in some experiments that can be used for batch size increases.

 Intializing FSDP Model on Device